RedCarlos26/WiderTab/README.md

 [![Mod loader: Fabric]][fabric]

 ### What is this mod?
-A mod that extends the tablist to fit more players.
+A mod that extends the multiplayer player list (tablist) to fit more players.

 ### How does it work?

-This mod removes the vanilla limit of number of shown players to make you able to see everyone online at once.
+This mod essentially removes the vanilla limit for players shown in a server's player list, to easily see everyone online at once.

 ### Where can I download the mod?